 (supra).
-The State, under the scheme of Constitution of India, cannot carve out a way, debarring married daughter(s) from compassionate employment and by doing so the State itself violates the scheme and spirit of the Constitution of India, The mere fact that a daughter is married cannot completely curtail her valuable right of compassionate appointment to bring the family out of harness, especially when son, irrespective of the fact that he is married or unmarried, is eligible Thus, after the death of the compassionate appointment. be treated differently or parents, the children cannot discriminated on the basis of their sex, as in the present case married daughter is to maintain the mother.
+The State, under the scheme of Constitution of India, cannot carve out a way, debarring married daughter(s) from compassionate employment and by doing so the State itself violates the scheme and spirit of the Constitution of India.
+The mere fact that a daughter is married cannot completely curtail her valuable right of compassionate appointment to bring the family out of harness, especially when son, irrespective of the fact that he is married or unmarried, is eligible for compassionate appointment.
+Thus, after the death of the parents, the children cannot be treated differently or discriminated on the basis of their sex, as in the present case married daughter is to maintain the mother.
 There can be no artificial classification between married son and married daughter only on the basis of sex, as it would be equivalent to gender discrimination, which is specifically prohibited under the Constitution of India, we fully agree with the ratio laid down in the judgment (supra), hence the same is applicable to the facts of the extant case.

-Bench judgment rendered in Udham Singh Nagar DistrictCooperative Bank Ltd. & another vs. Anjula Singh and others, held that non-inclusion of a "married daughter" in the definition of a "family", under rule 2(c) of the 1974 Rules and the note below Regulation 104 of the 1975 Regulations, thereby denying her the opportunity of being considered for compassionate appointment, even though she was dependent on the Government servant at the time of his death, is discriminatory and is in violation of Articles 14, 15 and 16 in Part III of the Constitution of India.
+15. The Hon'ble High Court of Uttarkhand, in its Full Bench judgment rendered in Udham Singh Nagar DistrictCooperative Bank Ltd. & another vs. Anjula Singh and others, held that non-inclusion of a "married daughter" in the definition of a "family", under rule 2(c) of the 1974 Rules and the note below Regulation 104 of the 1975 Regulations, thereby denying her the opportunity of being considered for compassionate appointment, even though she was dependent on the Government servant at the time of his death, is discriminatory and is in violation of Articles 14, 15 and 16 in Part III of the Constitution of India.
 Resultantly, a "married daughter" was also held to fall within the inclusive definition of "family" of the deceased Government servant, for the purpose of being provided compassionate appointment under the 1974 Rules and the 1975 Regulations.
 Thus, the judgment (supra) is fully applicable to the present case.